nanomsg/nng/README.md

 `docs/man` subdirectory, and also [online](https://nanomsg.github.io/nng).

 > [!NOTE]
-> However, an effort to conver the documentation to Markdown using `mdbook`
+> However, an effort to convert the documentation to Markdown using `mdbook`
 > is underway.

 The [_nng_(7)](docs/man/nng.7.adoc) page provides a conceptual overview and links to